vishruthb/notes/content/Algorithms/🔄 Dynamic Programming.md

 # Optimization Problem
-Break problems  down into overlapping subproblems, storing their solutions to avoid redundant calculations and achieve optimal efficiency.
+Break problems down into overlapping subproblems, storing their solutions (memoization) to avoid redundant calculations and achieve optimal efficiency as opposed to brute force recursion.

-# Theory
-Divide problems into smaller subproblems, stores their results, and build up the smaller solution to the main problem, leveraging both the overlapping subproblems and optimal substructure properties.

 # Implementation
 ```python